(Leiden 1980 -1982)

 CHEAP ‘N’ NASTY II (1981-1982)

-November 1981 Maarten and Jos leave the band.
+1981.11 Terry joins them for one last time for a guest appearance at the Antwerp show.
+(Aalmoezenier, 1 November 1981).
+Maarten and Jos leave the band.
 Raphaelle plays one last show before leaving for Amsterdam.
 Heleen and Andrea take over on bass and Pim on drums, thus rejuvenating Cheap ‘n’ Nasty.

 Songs played by Cheap ‘n’ Nasty I: